Remote Contractor Management: Best Practices for 2025

 The consequences are real.
 FedEx Ground faced a $228 million settlement for misclassifying drivers, and Instacart settled a similar case for $46.5 million.
 It’s estimated that up to 30% of employers misclassify workers, making it a widespread issue that regulators are cracking down on.

 To avoid this, you must correctly handle remote contractor classification from day one.
-This involves assessing the relationship against legal tests, like those used by the IRS, which focus on behavioral control, financial control, and the nature of the relationship.
+This involves assessing the relationship against legal tests, like the “ABC” test used in many states, which focuses on behavioral control, financial control, and the nature of the relationship.

 Once you’ve found and classified your contractor, the next step is putting the relationship in writing.
 A strong contractor agreement is the core document that protects both you and the contractor.
 It eliminates ambiguity by clearly defining the scope of work, deliverables, timelines, and payment terms.